HEPARIN SODIUM- heparin sodium injection

 The use of HEPARIN SODIUM INJECTION is contraindicated in patients:

 Do not use HEPARIN SODIUM INJECTION as a "catheter lock flush" product.
 HEPARIN SODIUM INJECTION is supplied in vials containing various strengths of heparin, including vials that contain a highly concentrated solution of 10,000 units in 1 mL.
-Fatal hemorrhages have occurred in pediatric patients due to medication errors in which 1 mL HEPARIN SODIUM INJECTION vials were confused with 1 mL "catheter lock flush" vials.
+Fatal hemorrhages have occurred due to medication errors.
 Carefully examine all HEPARIN SODIUM INJECTION vials to confirm the correct vial choice prior to administration of the drug.

 Avoid using heparin in the presence of major bleeding, except when the benefits of heparin therapy outweigh the potential risks.

+Hemorrhage, including fatal events, has occurred in patients receiving heparin.
 Hemorrhage can occur at virtually any site in patients receiving heparin.
-Fatal hemorrhages have occurred.
 Adrenal hemorrhage (with resultant acute adrenal insufficiency), ovarian hemorrhage, and retroperitoneal hemorrhage have occurred during anticoagulant therapy with heparin [see Adverse Reactions (6.1]).
 A higher incidence of bleeding has been reported in patients, particularly women, over 60 years of age [see Clinical Pharmacology (12.3)].
 An unexplained fall in hematocrit or fall in blood pressure should lead to serious consideration of a hemorrhagic event.

 Use heparin sodium with caution in disease states in which there is increased risk of hemorrhage, including: